Cleod9/post-scriptum/README.md

 	if(err) {
 		console.log(err);
 	} else {
-		this.proceed({ foo: 2 });
+		this.proceed(['arg1', 'arg2']);
 	}
 });
 //Execute the chain of promises epObject.run();
 ```
-So from the above code, you should be able to see more clearly three functions exposed: `then()`, `proceed()`, and `run()`.
+So from the above code, you should be able to see more clearly three EasyPromise functions exposed: `then()`, `proceed()`, and `run()`.
 Below are a desecription of each:

-- **EasyPromise.prototype.then(func, callback)** - Takes a function to run and a callback method, and returns a new EasyPromise child object created from them.
-Arguments for the asynchronous function are expected to be received from a `proceed()` call from the preceding asynchronous callback function (important!! see `proceed()` below).
+- `EasyPromise.prototype.then(func, callback1, callback2, ....callbackN)` - Takes a function to run and its callback method(s), and returns a new EasyPromise child object created from them.
+Note that the other arguments for this asynchronous function are not placed here,  they are expected to be received from a `proceed()` call from the preceding asynchronous callback function **(very important!! see `proceed()` below).**

-- **EasyPromise.prototype.proceed(args...)** - Executes the next EasyPromise child.
-The scope of callbacks with EasyPromise will be assigned to an EasyPromise object, giving you access to EasyPromise functions via `this`.
+- `EasyPromise.prototype.proceed(fnArgs)` - Executes the next EasyPromise child,  accepting an array of arguments `fnArgs` to be applied to its asynchronous function call.
+The scope of callbacks with EasyPromise by default will be assigned to their EasyPromise wrapper, giving you access to EasyPromise functions via `this`.
 This also allows you to provide any number of arguments for the subsequent asynchronous function call.
 This is an important feature of the library, since rather than having you define arguments within the signature for `then()` itself, you can create them in the context of the preceding callback function.

-- **EasyPromise.prototype.run(func, callback)** - Starts at the first EasyPromise in the tree and executes its function.
+- `EasyPromise.prototype.run()` - Starts at the first EasyPromise in the tree and executes its function.
 Will execute EasyPromise objects as each `proceed()` method is reached in each callback until completion.
 Because this function traverses up the promise chain before execution, you could actually call `run()` on any of the promise objects within the chain to begin the processing.

 (These are the bare minimum functions required to use this library, scroll down more for advanced usage)

 **The tricky part** is understanding the difference between the initial `create()` call, and the subsequent `then()`s.
 The first call will always require the arguments immediately since EasyPromise needs them to kick off the process after `run()` is called, however within `then()` the arguments are injected via the `this.proceed()` call instead.
 This grants you the ability to dynamically manipulate the arguments of future asynchronous calls.
 As for the callback function, you can write it just like you would have otherwise, and simply add a `this.proceed()` when you'd like EasyPromise to move to the next asynchronous function.
 Other than that, I hope that you find this library fairly straightforward!
 For Advanced Usage continue reading below.

-## Advanced Usage
+## Advanced Usage ##

 There are additional functions inside the EasyPromise objects that you can use that grant you additional flexibility in your callback flow.
 See below:

-- **EasyPromise.prototype.parent** - A reference to the parent EasyPromise object.
+- `EasyPromise.prototype.parent`- A reference to the parent EasyPromise object.

-- **EasyPromise.prototype.children** - An object with key-value pairs mapping child EasyPromise names to their definitions.
+- `EasyPromise.prototype.children` - An object with key-value pairs mapping child EasyPromise names to their definitions.
+When using `then()` the key will always be `default` to identify the child.
+This is a helpful property to use if you have modified the binding of your callback, and want to pass the promise object as an additional argument from the preceeding callback via `proceedWith()` (see more below).

-- **EasyPromise.prototype.options** - An object containing the options for the EasyPromise object.
-Modify this through use of `config()` for easy use.
+- `EasyPromise.prototype.options` - An object containing the options for the EasyPromise object.
+Modify this through `config()` for ease of use.
 The available options are below
-	- **asyncContext** - *See abind() function, same behavior*
+	- `asyncContext` - *See abind() function, same behavior*
-	- **callbackContext** - *See cbind() function, same behavior*
+	- `callbackContext` - *See cbind() function, same behavior*
+	- `prependArgs` - Array of arguments to prepend to the promise's callback functions.
+(A bit redundant to use through `config()`, use via `proceedWith()` instead)

-- **EasyPromise.prototype.config(options)** - Assigns a func*tion to be executed immediately before the asynchronous call is executed for the current EasyPromise object.
+- `EasyPromise.prototype.config(options)` - A chainable method to modify the options object for the EasyPromise object.

-- **EasyPromise.prototype.abind(context)** - Provide a context to bind to the asynchronous function call.
-Useful when the function call you want to use needs a specific context (i.e. node-mysql's `connection.query`).
-(Note: this is a shortcut for `config({ asyncContext: context })`
+- `EasyPromise.prototype.abind(context)` - Provide a context to bind to the asynchronous function call.
+Useful when the function call you want to use needs a specific context (e.g. node-mysql's `connection` object).
+Note that this is a shortcut for `config({ asyncContext: context })`

-- **EasyPromise.prototype.cbind(context)** - Provide a context to bind to the callback function.
+- `EasyPromise.prototype.cbind(context)` - Provide a context to bind to the callback function.
 Most often than not, callbacks won't care about a specific context.
-But if you don't want the callback to be bound to the EasyPromise object itself, simply set it here (Note: this is a shortcut for `config({ callbackContext: context })`.
-Keep in mind that this will prevent you from using `this.proceed()` in your EasyPromise chain, so you would need to store the value of that EasyPromise object outside the scope of the callbacks.
+But if you don't want the callback to be bound to the EasyPromise object itself, simply set it here.
+Keep in mind that this will prevent you from using `this.proceed()` in your EasyPromise chain, so you would need to store the value of that EasyPromise object outside the scope of the callbacks or pass it down with clever use of `proceedWith()`.
+Note that this is a shortcut for `config({ callbackContext: context })`.

+- `EasyPromise.prototype.prepend(prependArgs)` - Accepts an Array of arguments that will be prepended to the the callback(s) function signature for the current EasyPromise object.
+As stated with `config()`, usually you will exclusively want to prepend arguments via `proceedWith()` instead of this function.
+This way you utilize data within the scope of the callback. **(See `proceedWith()` for example)**

-- **EasyPromise.prototype.before(func)** - Assigns a function to be executed immediately before the asynchronous call is executed for the current EasyPromise object.
+- `EasyPromise.prototype.before(func)` - Assigns a function to be executed immediately before the asynchronous call is executed for the current EasyPromise object.

-- **EasyPromise.prototype.after(func)** - Assigns a function to be executed immediately after the callback function is executed for the current EasyPromise object.
+- `EasyPromise.prototype.after(func)` - Assigns a function to be executed immediately after the callback function is executed for the current EasyPromise object.

-- **EasyPromise.prototype.error(func)** - Assigns a function to capture exceptions for the current EasyPromise object.
+- `EasyPromise.prototype.error(func)` - Assigns a function to capture exceptions for the current EasyPromise object.
 This function should accept a single argument that will contain the Error object.

+- `EasyPromise.prototype.catch(func)` - Assigns a function to capture exceptions for the entire EasyPromise tree.
+This function should accept a single argument that will contain the Error object. **IMPORTANT: This function can only be called directly before `run()` so that EasyPromise can properly wrap the exception handling (e.g. `catch().run()`).
+Because of this it returns a special object that limits you to the `run()` function.**

-- **EasyPromise.prototype.define(name, func, callback)** - Creates and assigns a named EasyPromise child to the current EasyPromise object.
+- `EasyPromise.prototype.define(name, func, callback)` - Creates and assigns a named EasyPromise child to the current EasyPromise object.
 This function is similar to the use of `then()`, however instead of returning the new object it saves it as a child node of the current EasyPromise object and returns the original.
-(Note that when you use `then()`, the corresponding child EasyPromise object is named `'default'` automatically)
+This way you can define multiple named EasyPromise children, and target them via the `proceedTo()` function.
+Note that in reality when you use `then()`, the corresponding child EasyPromise object is actually named `'default'` automatically.
+This is one of the more powerful advanced features, allowing you to conditionally branch out into different promise paths from within your callbacks.

+- `EasyPromise.prototype.proceedTo(name, fnArgs)` - Same behavior as `proceed()` but executes the next EasyPromise child specified by `name`.
+By default when you call `proceed()`, it is actually calling `proceedTo()` using the name `'default'`.
+With the help of this function you can selectively choose a particular promise path to travel down depending on the results of a callback.

-- **EasyPromise.prototype.proceedTo(name, args...)** - Executes the next EasyPromise child specified by `name`.
-This works the same as the normal `proceed()` function but calls a specific child EasyPromise object instead of using the one defined as `'default'` in the children map.
+- `EasyPromise.prototype.proceedWith(callbackPrependArgs, fnArgs)` - Executes the next EasyPromise child specified by `name` and passes an array of arguments `callbackPrependArgs` to be prepended to the callback function signature, followed by the second array of arguments `fnArgs` to be applied to its asynchronous function call.
+This works the same as the normal `proceed()` function but has a bonus feature of letting you pass additional arguments to a callback.
+So if you had a callback that had `(err, data)` as parameters, by calling `proceedWith(['customVal'], ['arg1', 'arg2'])` you would be effectively modifing the callback's parameters to be come `(customArg, err, data)`.

+- `EasyPromise.prototype.proceedToWith(name, callbackPrependArgs, fnArgs)` - Same behavior as `proceedWith()` but executes the next EasyPromise child specified by `name`.

 If you decide to use these advanced features, you may want to consider defining EasyPromise objects individually instead of just one long chain.
 Remember, once you call `then()` you lose a direct reference to the current EasyPromise object.
 By assigning variables to hold onto to the result of `then()`, it will be easier to manage a large amount of nested pathing.
 See below for an example: